cbpowell/SenseLink/README.md

 If you don't know exact consumption values, the best way to determine a device power usage is to monitor the power usage manually on the Sense power graph while adjusting the entity attribute of interest, and capture min/max values.

 ### Usage
+First of all, note that whatever **computer or device running SenseLink needs to be on the same subnet as your Sense Home Energy Meter**!
+Otherwise SenseLink won't get the UDP broadcasts from the Sense requesting plug updates.
+There might be ways around this with UDP reflectors, but that's beyond the scope of this document.

 #### Command Line
 SenseLink can be started directly via the command line:
 `python3 ./SenseLink.py -c "/path/to/your/config.yml`